Permissionless-Software-Foundation/ava-labs-22-report/README.md

 The scope of the grant was to create a graphical user interface (GUI) for trading tokens on the X-Chain, leveraging the SWaP protocol.
 At the start it was simply a proof-of-concept.
 The GUI now exists and functions, but additional funding will be required to improve the current user experience.

-## Challenges
-- Financial
-  - Unprepared for the structure of the grant, half up front half at the end.
-  - Drop in crypto prices
-- Dependencies
-  - AvalanchJS no longer compiles with Browserify
-  - Full node change from cb58 to hex broke a lot of code

 ## Introduction to SWaP Protocol
 SWaP is an acronym that stands for *Signal, Watch, and Pay*.
 These are the three (3) primary phases of the protocol.
 A workflow diagram illustrates the phases below.
 It describes how two users, Alice and Bob, complete a token trade with one another.
 There are specific words used to describe the process, which are capitalized.
 For definitions and technical description, read the [developer documentation](https://github.com/Permissionless-Software-Foundation/bch-dex/tree/master/dev-docs#definitions).
 The description below tries to describe the process in a non-technical manner.